gvp-study/CarND-Advanced-Lane-Lines/Advanced-Lane-Finding-Project.md

 ![alt text][image5]

 ![alt text][image6]
-The warping transform is then used to transform any given image into a  view of the road from overhead.
+The warping transform can then used to transform any given image from the camera into a  view of the road from overhead.
+Another big advantage of the warping function is that it automatically segments out the region of interest that we chose.
 I used it to transform the thresholded image into a view of the lane lines as shown below.
 ![alt text][image7]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?